About Tuberous Sclerosis Disease

 Our specialists stay up to date with ongoing research and the newest therapies for treating complications associated with tuberous sclerosis complex.
 We participate in clinical trials to discover new and better therapies for managing tuberous sclerosis complex and related conditions.

 Transition to Adult Care

-Our experts help your child transition to adult care when he or she turns 18.
-This continuity of care ensures he or she continues to receive ongoing monitoring and treatment for this lifelong disease.
+Our experts help children make the transition to adult care when they turn 18.
+This continuity of care ensures your child continues to receive ongoing monitoring and treatment for this lifelong disease.